arnold-c/reproducible-research/guideline.md

 ### Creating a branch

 As with all things in Git, you can do this multiple ways.
-I prefer to use the SourceTree client, as I find it far more intuitive when you can see the changes, but you can use the command line or Git bash.
+I prefer to use the client, as I find it far more intuitive when you can see the changes, but you can use the command line or Git bash.
 If you want to explore the command line code, I would recommend visiting [this website](https://learngitbranching.js.org/), which allows you to interact with the code through illustrations.

-When you are in SourceTree, open the repository you would like to create a branch in.
+When you are in your client (in this case, SourceTree), open the repository you would like to create a branch in.
 You will notice that there are two buttons called `Branch` and `Merge`.
 If you click on `Branch`, you will see something like this

 <img alt="guideline-b2aa08de.png" src="assets/guideline-b2aa08de.png" width="" height="" >